 A complete application includes:

 - Two-page research proposal;

 - One-page description of the student's previous experience and future goals;

 - A Faculty Statement of Support; and

-- Unofficial transcripts obtained through the Student Services Hub (GWeb transcripts are not acceptable).
+- GW Transcript; an official transcript may be ordered online (GWeb transcripts are not acceptable).
 By submitting their applications, students thereby allow selection committees to review their academic record.

 To apply, please complete a GW Undergraduate Research Fellowship application, available through CUFR's InfoReady portal.
 Please consult the application review committee's evaluation rubric for submission guidance.

 By completing that application, CCAS students will also automatically be considered for the Luther Rice Undergraduate Research Fellowship program.